reyemtm/parcel-viewer/README.md

 ![Parcel Viewer](assets/images/parcel-img.png)

 ##Features
- - Search by any field or multiple fields, such as Name or Parcel ID
+ - Search by any field or multiple fields, such as Name and/or Parcel ID
  - Sidebar, fullscreen, location, printing (using browser print dialog)
- - The app can handle up to approx 50k parcel features
+ - Render up to (approx) 50k parcels
+ - Customized layer control with thumbnails
+ - Performance is similar on mobile and desktop

 ##Requirements
- - Data in topojson format
+ - Data in topojson format - see [mapshaper](http://mapshaper.org)
- - A string field in the data titled 'index' to house the searchable attributes with a separator - see the example
+ - A string field in the data titled 'index' to house the searchable attributes (with a separator - see the example)
- - Jekyll or download the zip file and build the index page manually
+ - Jekyll (or download the zip file and build the index page manually)
- - A free Mapbox API key for using the Mapbox imagery (not needed, the esri imagery could be used instead)
+ - A free Mapbox API key for using the Mapbox imagery (not necessary, the esri imagery could be used instead)
  - A (free) web server such as GitHub, surge.sh, others...

 ##Upgrades - Please Contribute